Our Cocktails

 Optionally, garnish with a slice of lemon and a few fresh blackberries.

 The Cardinale cocktail was first created in the 1930s.
 The cocktail was first created at the Hotel Excelsior in Rome, a prestigious hotel on Via Veneto that was a popular spot for celebrities, politicians and clergy in the years following World War II.
-The cocktail is said to have been invented by the head bartender of the hotel for a high-ranking cardinal of the Vatican.
+The cocktail is said to have been invented by the hotel’s head bartender for a high-ranking cardinal of the Vatican.
 Cardinale consists of gin, dry white vermouth and Campari, and it has a rich, complex flavor.
 It was inspired by the rich colors of the cardinal (the cardinal red) and his position in the ecclesiastical hierarchy.
 Although it is not as well known as other classic cocktails, it remains a sophisticated choice for lovers of gin and vermouth.

 Ingredients